-The default R-31JP configuration with the RROS, overlaps external data and code memory blocks by combining PSEN# and RD#.
 The microcontroller pin Program Segment Enable (PSEN#) is activated (made logic 0) when a byte is to be read from external program memory, and pin Read (RD#), when a byte is to be read from external data memory.
 By combining these signals by an AND gate (PSEN# AND RD#), the same physical 64K memory block is made to appear as both external code and data memory.
-This allows downloading and running programs on the R-31JP.
+The default R-515JC configuration overlaps external data and code memory blocks by combining PSEN# and RD# in this manner.
+This allows downloading and running programs on the R-515JC.
 The pound sign (#), when used as a suffix signifies that the signal is active when low.
 For example, external memory is enabled when the EA# line is held at logic low (close to ground voltage).

-5.1.2 RRM
+5.2 Memory Options